Get News & Updates Directly To Your Inbox

 While 3D mammograms show some promise in better health outcomes, there isn’t enough research to advocate them over 2D mammograms.
 The U.S. Preventive Services Task Force currently recognizes both 2D and 3D mammography as equally acceptable screening methods.

-Are 3D mammograms covered?3D mammograms may be covered by your health plan.
-You should call the number on the back of your member ID card for more information.
+3D mammograms may be covered by your health plan.
+You should call the number on the back of your member ID card for more information before you schedule one.

-How often should I get a mammogram?The U.S. Preventive Task Force recommends that women between the ages of 50 and 74 get a mammogram every two years.
+The U.S. Preventive Services Task Force recommends that women between the ages of 50 and 74 get a mammogram every two years.
 Women between the ages of 40 and 49 should talk to their doctor about when they should start getting mammograms.

 Check with your doctor if you have questions about mammograms or other breast cancer screenings.

-Learn more about Mammogram Screenings in this video.
+Learn more about mammogram screenings in this video.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.